 Ahrefs is the most popular site among SEO professionals.
 It does an excellent job of finding links to your website.
 Ahrefs provides a huge amount of data in the paid version.
-The free version is very limited, so to get the best out of this tool you need a paid subscription.
+The free version is minimal, so you need a paid subscription to get the best out of this tool.

-I’m not a big fan of Ahrefs because I mostly use SeoPowerSuite and SemRush but I know many that find’ it indispensable.
-Also with their $7 for 7 days plan can help you for a fast diagnose.
+I’m not a big fan of Ahrefs because I mostly use SeoPowerSuite and SEMrush, but I know many find’ it indispensable.
+Also, their $7 for 7 days plan can help you with a fast diagnose.

-Majestic SEO is another very good tool, perhaps only second to Ahrefs.
-There is a limited free plan, and more comprehensive paid plans for those who want additional features.
+Majestic SEO is another excellent tool, perhaps only second to Ahrefs.
+There is a limited free plan and more comprehensive paid plans for those who want additional features.

-So if you don’t have any money to spend on premium tools or you simply want to compare the results you should use this one as well.
-It’s, as I said, free and do not even require to create an account.
+So if you don’t have any money to spend on premium tools or compare the results, you should use this one as well.
+It’s, as I said, free and did not even require to create an account.

 Ok, so you now know how to find the links.
 The next step in the process is to understand how to evaluate them.